Only 36 Percent of Indian Engineers Can Write Compilable Code, Says Study

 Did these people have access to a compiler when writing this code?
 If not, then of course most code has trivial syntax errors.

 Exactly this!
 I think I've yet to go a single day where I have not missed something as simple as a semicolon or I used an arrow instead of 4-dots syntax, or brackets instead of curly braces for different array syntaxes while jumping between languages.
 The intended meaning was very blatantly there in the code, and a simple "F5" to compile+run (or refresh browser in case of web apps) would have caught the simple mistakes.
 If this were not an issue, keyboards would never have a backspace key.
-This is one of th
+This is one of the oldest aspects of computers, period.
+There is a reason why 0x7F is "DELETE" in the ASCII table, because in the days of 7-bit punch cards, if a "typo" was made, punching down all 7 bits was the way to clear it!

 There is a reason why 0x7F is "DELETE" in the ASCII table, because in the days of 7-bit punch cards, if a "typo" was made, punching down all 7 bits was the way to clear it!